 We take a differentiated approach to our Capital Partners unit, with a focus on first sourcing the risks that we intend to write, and then matching it with the appropriate third-party capital.
+This business improves our offerings to customers, enhances our ability to optimize our portfolios, and generates attractive fees for doing so.
 Our Capital Partners unit continues to grow into an attractive market and benefited from increased access to desirable risk as a result of the Validus Acquisition.
 We view this as a growing and sustainable driver of profit that we expect will continue to generate an increase in low-volatility management fee income.
-For the first quarter of 2024, increased fees were driven by underlying portfolio growth and strong performance.